alstat/QuranTree.jl/docs/src/man/camel/external.md

 ```
 For this tutorial, we are going to use only the light version of the CAMeL data which is around 19mb.
 ## Julia PyCall.jl
 Julia can interoperate with Python through the library [PyCall.jl](https://github.com/JuliaPy/PyCall.jl).
-The following is the installation:
+To install, run the following:
 ```@setup abc
 using Pkg
 Pkg.add("JuliaDB")